 Osip Bove – Moscow Architect

-In 1817, Bove began with the reconstruction of Red Square, heavily damaged during the Fire in Moscow.
-Trading rows in the center of Moscow were rebuilt in the style of classicism, Red Square was reconstructed, Moscow Manege was built, Teatralnaya Square with Bolshoi Theater was created.
-Outside the center area Bove built City Hospital and the Triumphal Arch.
+A year later, in 1817, Bove began the reconstruction of Red Square, heavily damaged during the Fire in Moscow.
+Trading rows in the center of Moscow were rebuilt in the style of classicism, Red Square was reconstructed, Moscow Manege was built, Teatralnaya Square with the Bolshoi Theater was created.
+Outside the center area Bove built the City Hospital and the Triumphal Arch.
 After the reconstruction, Red Square became the largest square in Moscow.

-Osip Ivanovich died on June 16, 1834 in Moscow and was buried in the cemetery of the Donskoy Monastery.
+Osip Ivanovich died on June 16, 1834 in Moscow and was buried at the cemetery of the Donskoy Monastery.